pnp/blog/content/post/what-s-up-with-markdown.md

 ### 10. Tables

-Tables are not universally supported but they\'re so useful they had to be part of this article.
+Tables are not universally supported but they're so useful they had to be part of this article.
 Here is a simple table.
-Separate columns with pipe characters, and don\'t worry about making things line up; Markdown will handle that part for you.
+Separate columns with pipe characters, and don't worry about making things line up; Markdown will handle that part for you.

 ##### Markdown: